Date: 06.03.2023

 Laura Gunn, Home Safety Expert, Clearsurance

 As we’ve already mentioned, hardwood flooring is easy to clean and doesn’t trap dust, dirt, or other allergens.
 This is particularly important for people with allergies or respiratory issues, as these particles can exacerbate symptoms and cause health problems.
 With hardwood flooring, you can simply sweep or vacuum the floor regularly to keep it clean and free of dust and dirt.
-Additionally, hardwood flooring is less prone to staining and is less likely to harbor bacteria, which can be beneficial for overall health.
+Additionally, hardwood flooring is less prone to staining and is less likely to harbour bacteria, which can be beneficial for overall health.

 You also need to consider the fact that hardwood flooring can last for many years with proper maintenance, meaning that you won’t need to replace it as frequently as other types of flooring.
 This can help to reduce waste and its associated environmental impact, which can benefit both your health and the environment.